 The 2007 Comprehensive Plan aimed to increase tourism and the number of visitors to Palisade.
 The Tourism Advisory Board (TAB) was established in response to that goal.
-TAB is made up of volunteer residents and business owners both in and outside of Palisade.
+TAB is made up of volunteer residents and business owners both in and outside of Palisade, appointed by the Board of Trustees.
 The objective of TAB is to increase the visibility of Palisade to those outside the community and to create a pleasant experience for visitors, so they want to come back to Palisade.
 Some of TAB's duties include creating tourism marketing projects, coordinating events, and making recommendations to the Board of Trustees on decisions impacting Palisade's tourism industry.
-TAB is a volunteer board, but it receives funding from a \$4 lodging fee that is collected by lodging establishments from Palisade's overnight guests to fund their marketing efforts.
-An additional lodging fee of \$2 goes to fund emergency services.
+TAB is a volunteer board, but it receives funding from a \$6 lodging fee that is collected by lodging establishments from Palisade's overnight guests to fund their marketing efforts.
+A \$2 portion of the lodging fee goes to fund emergency services but Palisade has the ability to shift funding a little based on ballot language..